aholachek/redux-usage-report/README.md

 If you are curious as to why a value is marked "accessed", you can always `shift + click` the relevant key in the monitor to set a breakpoint.

 ## Performance
-If you notice any performance issues, you can speed things up by turning off the most expensive check (whether to ignore object access that originates from `node_modules`) by typing in the console:
+If you notice any performance issues, (you probably will in an app with a larger redux store) you can speed things up by turning off the most expensive check (whether to ignore object access that originates from `node_modules`) by typing in the console:
  ```
  reduxReport.__skipAccessOriginCheck = true
  ```